Looking for things to do in Molokai? This guide has got you covered.

 - Maui & Molokai Helicopter Tours: The most exhilarating and reputable helicopter tours of Molokai take off from Kahului Heliport in Maui.
-These tours give you a great bird’s eye view of the island, including its steep cliffs and gushing waterfalls.
+A helicopter tour will give you a great bird’s eye view of the island, including its steep cliffs and gushing waterfalls.
 These tours are pricey, so if you just want to get a few good pictures and videos of the island, the commercial flight to and from Molokai should suffice.

 Where to stay in Molokai